JOIN US at the upcoming CACC Training Conference

 - Our new name more accurately reflects our ongoing support of ALL collaborative courts throughout California.

 - We have revised this website to reflect our new name going forward.
-You will still find references to CADCP throughout the website, reflecting the history and development of our organization since 1996.
+You may still find references to CADCP throughout the website, reflecting the history and development of our organization since 1996.
 We are proud of our beginning as CADCP and we look forward to the future as CACC.

 - Provide training, technical assistance, and mutual support to collaborative courts in the State of California,